montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Related Montana arrest records

-The state of Montana has a hierarchical judicial system composed of the Supreme Court, district, court, worker’s compensation court, and the water court.
-It also has several courts of limited jurisdiction, such as the city courts, municipal courts and justice courts.
+Montana has a hierarchical judicial system composed of the Supreme Court, the district court, the workers’ compensation court, and the water court.
+It also has several courts of limited jurisdiction, such as the city courts, municipal courts, and justice courts.

 Supreme Court

-The highest court in the state, the Montana Supreme court has original jurisdiction over civil and criminal cases except federal crimes committed within the state’s judicial district.
-It has supervisory control over state courts and hears appeals originating from the water court, worker’s compensation court, and district courts.
-All Supreme Court records, including court dockets, transcripts from lower court proceedings, final orders, and briefs on appeal, are maintained and managed by the clerk of the supreme court.
+The highest court in the state, the Montana Supreme Court, has original jurisdiction over civil and criminal cases except federal crimes committed within the state’s judicial district.
+It has supervisory control over state courts and hears appeals from the water, workers’ compensation, and district courts.
+The clerk of the Supreme Court maintains and manages all Supreme Court records, including court dockets, transcripts from lower court proceedings, final orders, and briefs on appeal.

 District Court

-Organized into 22 judicial districts, Montana district courts serve as the state trial courts.
+Montana district courts, organized into 22 judicial districts, serve as the state's trial courts.
 They process felony cases, probate cases, and most civil law cases.
-Montana district court may also hear appeals from lower courts.
-In 2020, the state of Montana had 56 district courts organized across its districts.
+Montana district courts may also hear appeals from lower courts.
+In 2020, Montana had 56 district courts organized across its districts.

 Water Court

-Established in 1979, the Montana Water court presides over all cases involving water right claims.
-In addition to setline water rights disputes, it oversees all water masters, water court staff and water judges.
+Established in 1979, the Montana Water Court presides over all water rights claims cases.
+In addition to settling water rights disputes, it oversees all water masters, water court staff, and water judges.

 Justice of the Peace Court

-With at least one court per county, Justice of the Peace Courts presides over civil matters involving disputes less than $5,000 but more than $3,000.
+With at least one court per county, Justice of the Peace Courts preside over civil matters involving disputes that cost less than $5,000 but more than $3,000.

 City Courts and Municipal Courts

-Montana city courts and municipal courts have limited jurisdiction over criminal and civil cases, such as violation of town or city ordinances.
-City courts preside over cases dealing with amounts of up to $5,000, while Municipal courts preside over disputes that involve up to $7,000.
+Montana city and municipal courts have limited jurisdiction over criminal and civil cases, such as violations of town or city ordinances.
+City courts preside over cases involving amounts up to $5,000, while Municipal courts preside over disputes involving amounts up to $7,000.

 How to Obtain Records in Person